jfath/mythmunge/README.md

  Example MythTV user job to remove commercials and place new recording in DVR directory:
    mythmunge.sh "%DIR%/%FILE%" "fileop=new,remcom=yes,newdir=/mnt/VidTV/DVR"

- Example of OPTIONSTR used to transcode to x264 video with mp3 audio
+ Example of OPTION used to transcode to x264 video with mp3 audio
    acodec=libmp3lame,acodecargs=-ac 2 -ar 48000 -ab 128k,vcodec=libx264,vcodecargs=-preset ultrafast

+ Example of OPTION used to log a message including the new file name as a postcmd "fileop=new,newdir=/my/vids,postcmd=echo \"finished %{NEWFILE}\" >/home/mongo/mythmunge/post.log"

 #Config file format